HK - Shenzhen - Shanghai(Nanjing - Xitang - Zhouzhuang - Suzhou)

 My bags were still at the Sofitel, but I thought about getting first to the other hostel, it was getting pretty late already.

 Before my father left, I had found a cheap one and noted the details on a paper.
-However, since on hostelworld the chinese name/adress wasn't mentioned, the western writing was all I could show the taxi drivers.
-None of them could bring me there.
-Eventually it was getting even later, so I just went back to Sofitel.
+However, since on hostelworld the chinese name/adress wasn't mentioned, the western writing was all I could show the

 I had spent five hours getting my laundry, walking endlessly, countless times I had to sit down and rest somewhere on the sidewalk or hurry to a nearby toilet.